MarkQM/AstroScrollGame/README.md

 See if you can survive to the end!

 Welcome to AstroScrollGame where the frame rate is low and the points don't matter!

-# Between You and Me
-As you might be able to tell, there are flaws with the code organization, optimization, and documentation.
-Since writing this 3 years ago, I have learned how to better organize and document my code.
-Nonetheless, this particular assignment holds a special place in my heart.
-Manually creating the assets for this game on Photoshop was also a blast!